sqldelight/sqldelight/README.md

 Enums
 -----

-SQLDelight supports Enums, but requires the fully qualified Enum type in your sql:
+SQLDelight supports Enums, but requires the fully qualified Enum type in your SQL:

 ```sql
 CREATE TABLE hockey_player (